DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 * **enum** \- This is a *optional* list of accepted values.
 Ex ["LEFT", "RIGHT", "CENTER", ...]
 * **aliases** \- This is an optional array of keywords that can alternatively be used to refer to this datastore object.
 This is often used when renaming datastore objects to retain backwards compatibility.
 * **conditions** \- This is an array of conditions which when met will lead to the option being displayed.
 This is optional and is used to hid options that are irrelevant based on other configurations.
-* Taken and slightly rephrased from [ref](https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4#:~:text=Core%20option-,types,-All%20core%20datastore)
+*The information above is taken and slightly rephrased from* [*ref*](https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html#core-option-types)

-So if we want to create a Datastore object called *ThreadNum* for the DDOS module, and redefine the *RHOST* and *RPORT* objects since we will not use the **Msf::Exploit::Remote:Tcp** mixin too.
-We would have the following *register_options* function call:
+So if we want to create a Datastore object called *ThreadNum* for the DDoS module, and define the *RHOST* and *RPORT* objects as we are not using the **Msf::Exploit::Remote:Tcp** mixin.
+We would have the following in the *register_options* function:
 ```ruby
 register_options(
 [